A zero-dimensional approach to Hermitian codes: Introduction

-The paper is organised into three main parts.
-In Section \ref{general} we obtain geometric results about functional codes arising from smooth plane curves and establish a key-lemma able to control zero-dimensional plane schemes over an algebrically closed field from a cohomological point of view.
-In Section \ref{hhh} we describe some geometric properties of Hermitian $s$-point codes and extend the results about zero-dimensional schemes to the case of finite fields.
-The main properties of the Hermitian curve are summarized in the middle of the paper, at the beginning of Section \ref{hhh}.
-In Section \ref{hhh2} we prove the main results about Hermitian $s$-point codes.
+The paper is organised in three main parts.
+In Section \ref{general} we characterize the dual minimum distance of codes arising from smooth plane curves, and establish a key lemma to control zero-dimensional plane schemes from a cohomological point of view.
+In Section \ref{hhh} we describe some geometric properties of Hermitian $s$-point codes.
+In Section \ref{hhh2} we prove our main results on Hermitian $s$-point codes.